crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/workflow_best_practices.md

 > 💡 There are different conventions on how to structure the repository layout,
 > often specific to the particular workflow type.
 In the Galaxy world, a
-> valid and frequently used layout is the IWC
+> valid and frequently used layout is the IWC one
 > (<https://github.com/galaxyproject/iwc>).
 This is what we assume to use in
 > this tutorial.